authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Domain Owner
 -------------

 An entity or organization that owns a DNS domain.
-The term "owns" here indicates that the entity or organization being referenced holds the registration of that DNS domain.
+The term "owns" refers to the entity or organization holding the registration of that DNS domain.
 Domain Owners range from complex, globally distributed organizations, to service providers working on behalf of non-technical clients, to individuals responsible for maintaining personal domains.
 This specification uses this term as analogous to an Administrative Management Domain as defined in [EMAIL-ARCH].

 Indicator
 -------------